William Randolph Hearst Public Advocacy Center (PAC)

 The Empire Justice Center is the only statewide, multi-issue, multi-strategy non-profit law firm focused on changing the "systems" within which poor and low-income families live.
 With a focus on poverty law, Empire Justice undertakes research and training, acts as an informational clearinghouse and provides litigation backup to local legal services programs and community based organizations.

-The Health and Welfare Council of Long Island is a health and human services planning, research/public education and advocacy organization that serves as the umbrella for public and voluntary agencies serving Long Island's poor and vulnerable individuals and families.
-Though the Council has changed and grown since its establishment in 1947, its mission has always remained the same: to respond to the needs of all Long Islanders, ensuring that the voices of the powerless are heard.
+The Health and Welfare Council of Long Island is a not-for-profit health and human services planning and advocacy organization serving as the umbrella for agencies serving Long Island's vulnerable and at-risk individuals and families.

 Long Island Advocacy Center provides information and referral, individual/case advocacy, and represents the legal rights of students attending Public School.
 In addition, Long Island Advocacy Center provides service coordination and vocational advocacy for adults with disabilities.
 Through mediation, negotiation and representation the Long Island Advocacy Center ensures students and individuals with disabilities receive all the services to which they are entitled under law.